 Probiotics have become synonymous with helping to maintain good digestive health whether taken as daily supplements, or ingested as active cultures in ‘live’ organic yogurt.
 The benefits of these 'friendly' bacteria are now thought to extend beyond the digestive tract and help keep skin clear.
 By lining the gut, they create a healthy, sealed barrier that prevents inflammation – often the trigger for breakouts.

 3) Go green

 Green foods can help encourage clearer skin.
 Adding a spoonful of chlorella, spirulina, barley grass or wheatgrass powders to a homemade juice or smoothie can help maintain the body’s natural balance.
-Most of us eat too much of foods like meat and dairy products, and stress and overwork can further throw us off balance.
-The first tell-tale signs are often bad skin.
 These green powders are also a great source of chlorophyll, which helps cleanse the system and provides us with a fantastic energy and vitality boost.

 4) Pack in the plant oils

 Introducing plant oils into our diets is one of the most beneficial things we can do for our complexions.
 Look for cold-pressed oils, as these will contain more vitamin E to keep us looking younger for longer.
 Drizzle a spoonful over cooked vegetables like broccoli or runner beans, or try using a mixture of different oils such as olive oil, rapeseed and pumpkin seed oils in salad dressings.